yuniksung/Team-profile-generator/README.md

 This project is licensed under the MIT license.

 # Contributor
-Contributor: Yunik Sung
+* Contributor: Yunik Sung
-Emain Address: yuniksung@gmail.com
+* Email Address: yuniksung@gmail.com

 # Test
 To run the test, please put the following command in your terminal: node index.js